 And that needs to be done every time you want to include Scripture.

 A good worship presentation software has its own scriptural database.
 (For example, MediaShout 7 includes 70 versions of the Bible).
-You should be able to pull pre-formated Bible passages into your presentation with little effort like you can here.
+You should be able to pull pre-formatted Bible passages into your presentation with little effort like you can here.

 You shouldn’t have to reformat biblical narratives to look like paragraphs or have to jockey around passages from Psalms or Proverbs to get them to display correctly.

-2. You have to find and format worship lyrics
+2. You have to find and format worship song lyrics

 PowerPoint users have to hunt around and find the lyrics for their worship songs.
 And even if you’re using CCLI SongSelect, you’re going to have to bounce out of PowerPoint and copy and paste every song into your presentation.